iotitan/EmulatorBox/README.md

   - ```./emulators/```
     - Any emulators can be installed here.
 The local ```es_systems.cfg``` will need to be updated for any emulators in this directory.
+  - ```./saves```
+    - For ease of updating emulators, save files should be configured to go here if possible.
+Each emulator should have a directory here.

 ## Project Directories
 - ```./assets/```